-Where is all the general info about the season/ECC organization (like fees, season dates, practices, etc)?
+Where can I find all of the general information about the season/ECC organization (like fees, season dates, practices, etc)?

 Who is in charge of changing or cancelling practices and/or games?
 How are we notified of changed or cancelled practices and/or games?

 BEFORE PRACTICE OR GAMES BEGIN: In the event of inclement weather, Chatham Parks and Recreation makes decisions on practice field conditions prior to practices and Northwood High School makes decisions on game field conditions prior to home games.
 In both cases, ECC must wait for their instructions before communicating to our Charger family.
-We ask that you not send emails and texts to Board Members and/or Coaches asking about games/practices as we will communicate changes or cancellations as soon as we know ONLY via the RainedOut texting service (text ECCHARGERS (football) and/or ECCHEER (cheerleading) to 84483 to opt in).
+We ask that you not send emails and texts to Board Members and/or Coaches asking about games/practices as we will communicate changes or cancellations as soon as we know via Remind 101, Email & Social Media.
 We are very aware that everyone is waiting to find out and will get the information out as soon as we receive it.

 DURING PRACTICE OR GAMES: ECC makes decisions during practices/home games according to weather conditions.
 See our Lightning and Thunder Guidelines for more info.

 Head coaches may determine that they want to try and make up missed practices.
 Each coach will be in charge of communicating this to their team.
-Makeup practices are still subject to Chatham Parks and Rec decisions regarding field conditions.
+Makeup practices are still subject to Chatham Parks and Recreation decisions regarding field conditions & availability.

 How do I subscribe to the ECC Calendar?